Making Tax/VAT Digital

 MTD is an abbreviation of Making Tax Digital.
 Well, it’s an overhaul of the UK tax system which replaces manual processes with digital ones.
-In simple words, HM Revenue & Customs wants small businesses to be more organised, therefore, from 1st April 2019 HMRC will expect you to keep all of your records digitally.
-There are many businesses in the UK who are using software, but at least half of the businesses in the UK still use spreadsheets.
+In simple words, HM Revenue & Customs wants small businesses to be more organized, therefore, from 1st April 2019 HMRC will expect you to keep all of your records digitally.
+There are many businesses in the UK that are using, but at least half of the businesses in the UK still use spreadsheets.

-Under Making Tax Digital (MTD) for VAT, known as ‘Making VAT Digital’ (MVD), most VATs registered businesses are required to use ‘functional compatible’ software in order to record their transactions and report their VAT.
+Under Making Tax Digital VAT known as ‘Making VAT Digital’ (MVD), most VATs registered businesses are required to use ‘functional compatible’ software in order to record their transactions and report their VAT.

 1. To keep digital records

 2. To use functional compatible software

 3. To submit VAT returns via your software to HMRC.

 · Digital records must be kept on functionally compatible software.